figield/tennis-score-logic/README.md

 - [x] Every modification is giving new object (kind of immutable) - this allows you to keep the history of the roundPoints Each object might be forwarded to storage.

-## A few words from the author about functional approach
+## The pure functional approach

-I know that functional approach is desired, but in Java it has some disadvantages.
+The functional approach is desired, but it has some disadvantages too.
-- it is hard to debug lambda functions
+- it's hard to debug lambda functions
-- it is easy to make mistake
+- it's easy to make mistake
-- it is very hard to follow the logic of the code
+- it's very hard to follow the logic of the code

-- check PlayerScore_too_functional or PlayerScore_still_too_functional classes to check some functional cases
+At some point I decided to rewrite everything to structural constructions (v2,v3) - bug has magically fixed itself.

-At some point I decided to rewrite everything to structural constructions - bug has magically fixed itself.
+Decided to focus more on logic and tests (TDD).
+In the next step, when I fully understood the domain logic, I've refactored the code to make it easier to read and extend.
-Decided to focus more on logic and tests.
+Could got deeper into functional style, but as mentioned above I am not a fun of the over-engineering style.

 ## Running application locally